These air fryer cauliflower wings are crunchy on the outside and tender on the inside. They are coated with teriyaki sauce for a tasty bite.

 Vegan air fryer cauliflower wings are a relatively healthy alternative to the deep-fried, non-vegan versions.
 They are just as satisfying and curbs your craving for fried food.

-Air frying cauliflower results in perfectly crispy florets, while using very little oil.
-The teriyaki sauce is sweet and savoury at the same time and adds a ton of umami flavour.
+Air-frying cauliflower results in perfectly crispy florets, while using very little oil.
+The teriyaki sauce is sweet and savory at the same time and adds a ton of umami flavor.

 A great game-day appetizer and you only need less than 10 ingredients.
 So get ready to bust out that air fryer!

 1. Make sure your cauliflower florets are dry after rinsing.
 If they are wet, the batter will not adhere properly.
 You may end up with a few bald spots when cooking in the air fryer.

 2. Shake off excess batter.
 To avoid a goopy mess at the bottom of the air fryer tray or basket, be sure to shake off any excess batter off the cauliflower florets.